winterhyacinth/blog/README.md

 * the cookie pixel art was created on pixquare

+*i spent 8 hours on coding it :') as well as around 2hr setting up pythonanywhere, making the icon, and adding recipes in

 ## struggles & learning
 * i've never really done any backend before, and django was overall very confusing!! (i'm proud i made a non-static site, though!)